 2. Describe what a Community Dialogue is, its purpose, and your goals for this dialogue.
 Provide definitions for any terms that may need clarification.
-You may need to define the terms STEM and underserved audiences.
+You may want to explain what you mean by underserved audiences.

-"A Community Dialogue is a chance for us to come together and discuss issues affecting our community. <Name of library> is interested in offering more STEM programming, that is, programming about science, technology, engineering, and math.
-We are also interested in exploring ways to reach underserved audiences, specifically, rural and geographically isolated areas as well as individuals underrepresented in STEM fields.
+"A Community Dialogue is a chance for us to come together and discuss issues affecting our community.
+We are also interested in exploring ways to reach underserved audiences, specifically, rural and geographically isolated areas.
 This would include Hispanics and Latinos, African Americans, American Indians, Alaska Natives, Native Hawaiians and Pacific Islanders, the economically disadvantaged, people with disabilities, women and girls.
-Our goals for this dialogue are to learn more from you about our community's thoughts and needs around STEM and reaching underserved audiences."
+Our goals for this dialogue are to learn about the issues facing our community and teens, and to begin to develop potential solutions to these problems."